The role is a temporary, full-time position, term-time only. Reports to Director of Academic Education.

 Student Guide is the annual magazine, powered by EducationHQ, reaching Australian secondary students in print, tablet and digital formats.
 The definitive career and study guide, this special publication includes all the vital information for school leavers and those looking to find their career path and study options.
-Order the 2016 edition now – on-sale now.Learn more
+Pre-order the 2017 edition now and save.Learn more

 Our annual Schools Excursion, Incursion and Camp Guide is out now, packed with ideas for getting out of the classroom and into the world.
 Buy the magazine from our store, download the EducationHQ App to read it on your mobile device, or use the EducationHQ Directory to find the perfect opportunity for your students.Learn more